dleute/chatserver/README.md

 * Setup local hosts file with domain if necessary
 * Setup apache or use the php built-in server (beyond scope)
 * Copy app/config/parameters.yml.dist to app/config/parameters.yml
-* Edit app/config/parameters.yml for your db systems
+* Edit app/config/parameters.yml for your db systems (composer may prompt you for this)

 ### Usage